 This is in addition to the state requirement that any public eating establishment must have at least one supervisory employee certified by the Pennsylvania Department of Agriculture as a Food Employee per Title 3 of the Pennsylvania Consolidated Statutes, Sections 6501-6510.
 This certification must be renewed every five years.
 Educational providers for obtaining the necessary food handling instruction, as well as the state application form for Food Employee Certification are available at the Borough Office.
 This certification is one of the requirements for obtaining the Borough Health License.

-Anyone with questions concerning the health license procedures or requirements should contact John E. Blick, Health Officer, at the East Stroudsburg Borough Office during normal office hours.
+Anyone with questions concerning the health license procedures or requirements should contact Anita Einolf, Health Officer, at the East Stroudsburg Borough Office during normal office hours.